What is the OSI Model?

-- Because the data rate on both sides must be constant or the data may be corrupted, flow control coordinates the amount of data that can be transferred before the acknowledgment.
+- Because the data rate on both sides must be constant or the data may be corrupted, flow control coordinates the amount of data that can be transferred before the acknowledgement.

 - When many devices share a single communication channel, the MAC sub-layer of the data link layer assists in determining which device has control over the channel at any particular time.

 The network layer is responsible for data transmission between hosts on different networks.
 It also handles packet routing, which is the choosing of the shortest route to send a packet from a large number of options.
 The network layer places the IP addresses of the sender and receiver in the header.

 The following are the functions of the network layer –

 - The network layer protocols determine which route from source to destination is most appropriate.

 - The network layer defines an addressing scheme in order to uniquely identify each device on the network.
 The IP addresses of the sender and receiver are inserted in the header by the network layer.
 An address like this recognizes each gadget in a unique and universal way.